 As you can probably guess, sports bars and most other bars in Boston will be packed with New England Patriots Fans on Super Bowl Sunday, so your approach makes a lot of sense.

-Here's a list (below) of Boston bars that typically host Super Bowl parties requiring tickets or cover charges, and several where you can just go in and watch - no tickets required.
+Here's a list (below) of a few Boston bars that typically host Super Bowl parties requiring tickets or cover charges, and several where you can just go in and watch - no tickets required.

 Most of Boston's sports bars are near Fenway Park and in the TD Garden - Faneuil Marketplace vicinity.
 Basically, both areas are filled with pubs and sports bars where festivities will be in full swing on Super Bowl Sunday.

 This sports-themed restaurant and bar, named in honor of Red Sox legend Tony Conigliaro, gives you a great view of the game on their massive HD audiovisual system and numerous screens.

-Three Boston locations give you plenty of options:
+Two Boston locations give you plenty of options:

 250 Northern Ave in Seaport, 617-956-7369